inquisitive01/BVTechHub/README.md

 ## Login Page
-The login page will be opened for the student as well as admin where they are supposed to enter username and password for logging into the website and performing further activities or desired task.
+The login page will be opened for the student as well as admin where they are supposed to enter emailid and password for logging into the website and performing further activities or desired task.

 - **Student Login**